 A mammogram takes about 20 minutes from start to finish.
 A technician will place the breast between two plates.
 One plate takes an image of the breast, and the other holds the breast in place.

-The images allow the radiographer and the doctor to see if there are unusual changes in the breast.
+The images allow the radiographer and the doctor to see whether there are unusual changes in the breast.
 If there is any indication that a change could be cancerous, the doctor will recommend further tests.

 Gently compressing the breast keeps it stable and provides a clearer image of the breast tissue.

-- the skill of the technician
+• the skill of the technician

-- anxiety about the mammogram
+• anxiety about the mammogram

-- the structure of the breast
+• the structure of the breast

 If the machine is not in the right position, this can also cause issues.
 For example, some people have to contort their backs, due to the height of the machine.
 This can lead to back or neck pain from muscle strain.

-A mammogram can help detect breast cancer in the early stages.
-Here, learn more about early signs of the disease.
+It is important to remember that a mammogram can help detect breast cancer in the early stages.

+There are several ways a person can help prevent a mammogram from being painful.
 The first step is to choose a suitable clinic.

-Breast Cancer.org advise people to use clinics that have American College of Radiology accreditation.
+Breastcancer.org advises people to use clinics that have American College of Radiology accreditation.

-The Food and Drug Administration (FDA)provides a
+The Food and Drug Administration (FDA) provides a register of approved providers in each area.

-Timing: Schedule the mammogram for the week after a menstrual period.
+• Timing: Schedule the mammogram for the week after a menstrual period.
 During and immediately before a period, hormonal swings can increase breast sensitivity.

-History: Inform the technician about fibrocystic breasts and any history of painful mammograms.
+• History: Inform the technician about fibrocystic breasts and any history of painful mammograms.

-Drugs: Taking a nonsteroidal anti-inflammatory drug, such as ibuprofen, 45–60 minutes before the screening may help reduce the pain.
+• Drugs: Taking a nonsteroidal anti-inflammatory drug, such as ibuprofen, 45–60 minutes before the screening may help reduce the pain.

-Padding: Some mammography centers offer padding, such as the brand MammoPad.
+• Padding: Some mammography centers offer padding, such as the brand MammoPad.
 Cushioning between the breasts and the plates of the machine can significantly reduce pain.

-Breathing: Taking slow, deep breaths prior to the imaging can reduce tension-induced pain, and it may ultimately help produce a more accurate image.
+• Breathing: Taking slow, deep breaths prior to the imaging can reduce tension-induced pain, and it may ultimately help produce a more accurate image.

-Stay still during the imaging: Moving — even taking a breath — while the technician is actually taking the X-ray can blur the image.
+• Stay still during the imaging: Moving — even taking a breath — while the technician is actually taking the X-ray can blur the image.

 If a person is not comfortable with their technician, they may wish to ask for a different technician next time or try a different mammography center.

 Many technicians are willing to take time to reduce pain.
-Rushing the screening can increase the risk of discomfort, while a careful approach can ensure proper placement in the machine, which can reduce the risk of pinching and other sources of pain.
+Rushing the screening can increase the risk of discomfort, while a careful approach can ensure proper placement in the machine, which can help reduce the risk of pinching and other sources of pain.

-Anyone who has previously had a mammogram should take their old images with them or ensure that their doctor grants the clinic access.
+Anyone who has previously had a mammogram should take their old images with them or ensure their doctor grants the clinic access.

 This allows the health professional to compare old and new results.
 A comparison can increase accuracy and prevent false positive or false negative readings.